Publications and Plain Language Summaries

 "Normative magnetic resonance imaging data increase the sensitivity to brain volume abnormalities in the classification of fetal alcohol spectrum disorder"

-In this study, individuals with prenatal alcohol exposure (PAE) between the ages of 8-17 years, showed lower average brain volumes compared to individuals without prenatal alcohol exposure (controls).
+In this study, individuals with PAE between the ages of 8-17 years, showed lower average brain volumes compared to individuals without prenatal alcohol exposure (controls).
 Additionally, the individuals with PAE who had brain volumes that were less than or equal to the 10th percentile also had lower performance on tests of intellectual and executive functioning compared to controls who had brain volumes greater than the 10th percentile.
 Hence, brain volumes may be helpful in identifying more individuals who have FASD.

 Learn more here.